Senior Tory Brexiteer admits UK need more EU workers

 His intervention is the latest sign of a split within the Conservative Party on immigration, coming just days after a group of right-wing MPs launched the so-called New Conservatives.

-The group is calling for Mr Sunak to crack down on foreign social care workers and overseas students to bring net migration from 606,000 to below 226,000 before the next election.
+The group is calling for Mr Sunak to crack down on foreign social care workers and overseas students to bring net migration down from 606,000 to below 226,000 before the next election.

 The New Conservatives group was slapped down by No10 and branded “populist and isolationist” by fellow Tory MPs.

-Mr Eustice also attacked Theresa May’s post-Brexit immigration policy, who called it “a remainer’s interpretation of what Brexit was about”.
+Mr Eustice also attacked Theresa May’s post-Brexit immigration policy, calling it “a remainer’s interpretation of what Brexit was about”.

 “This idea of having no temporary visa schemes was not from the Vote Leave campaign,” he said.